abagrahari/tf-qat-vs-tflite/README.md

 ## Running

+To compare the QAT model with the tflite model, we use a 2-step approach:
 ```bash
 python main.py --model dense4
 python main.py --model dense4 --eval
 ```

-or to iterate through the options
+or to iterate through the options (seeds, model types, etc.):

 ```bash
 ./run.sh
 ```

+To compare the custom dense layers with the tflite model:
 ```
 python compare_dense.py
 ```